Last Updated on February 25, 2022 by Mark Ferguson

 Rehab Valuator is a real estate investing program that analyzes properties for flipping, wholesaling or renting.
+I had the opportunity to try it out and provide my own Rehab Valuator Review.
 The Rehab Valuator is a great tool and the lite version is absolutely free.
 It helps you estimate repairs, calculates financing costs, figure returns and profits.
 I am constantly writing about the costs involved in flipping because so many beginners underestimate them.
 The Rehab Valuator program does a great job of figuring all the costs for you and even figures the 70 percent rule, which many flippers go by.

 I don’t review many products on InvestFourMore, because I only endorse products I believe in.
 I have tried out many products that I thought were lacking in substance or extremely overpriced and you don’t hear about those products, because I don’t feel they deserve any publicity.
 I have tried out more than a few real estate investing programs and most of them are not worth the money.
 This is one of the few products that I feel is worth the money.

 The Rehab Valuator Software is extremely easy to use.
 Daniil Kleyman created the program, who is an extremely experienced real estate investor.
 He has invested in many rentals, flips, and commercial projects.
 The program helps fix and flippers in a number of ways including determining financing costs, figuring repairs, determining closing costs and carrying costs.
 When I first tried out the program I was able to determine the potential profit on one of my flips in about five minutes.

 The program is in an excel sheet that prompts you to enter the important data on a flip; loan terms, repair estimates, length of the rehab, purchase price, closing costs, selling costs and after repaired value.
 The form gives pre-populated values and percentages for common costs of these items and is very accurate in my experience.
 The program then tells you the potential profit, the cash needed and the return on your investment.